nightlyds/nightlyds/README.md

 ### Hi there :v:, I am Daniel Safonov :ocean:
 #### You can find magic here :milky_way:
-I am front-end developer, my stack is based on React & Co.

-Skills: REACT / REDUX / REDUX-SAGA
+I am Lead Software Enginner.

 - 📫 How to reach me: You can write me on any social platform below: